lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 | id-MLKEM1024-ECDH-P384-KMAC256            | id-alg-hkdf-with-sha3-512 | id-aes256-Wrap   |
 | id-MLKEM1024-ECDH-brainpoolP384r1-KMAC256 | id-alg-hkdf-with-sha3-512 | id-aes256-Wrap   |
 | id-MLKEM1024-X448-KMAC256                 | id-alg-hkdf-with-sha3-512 | id-aes256-Wrap   |
-{: #tab-cms-kdf-wrap title="RECOMMENDED pairings for CMS KDF and WRAP"}
+{: #tab-cms-kdf-wrap title="REQUIRED pairings for CMS KDF and WRAP"}

+\[EDNOTE: OIDs for KMAC-based KDFs are expected.
+Should they be used in place of the HKDF-with-sha3 OIDs above?]

 where:

 * `id-alg-hkdf-with-sha3-*` are defined in {{I-D.ietf-lamps-cms-sha3-hash}}.
 * `id-aes*-Wrap` are defined in [RFC3394].

-Implementors MAY safely substutite stronger KDF and WRAP algorithms than those indicated; for example `id-alg-hkdf-with-sha3-512` and `id-aes256-Wrap` MAY be safely used in place of `id-alg-hkdf-with-sha3-384`and `id-aes192-Wrap`, for example, where SHA3-384 or AES-192 are not supported.
+Implementors MAY safely substitute stronger KDF and WRAP algorithms than those indicated; for example `id-alg-hkdf-with-sha3-512` and `id-aes256-Wrap` MAY be safely used in place of `id-alg-hkdf-with-sha3-384`and `id-aes192-Wrap`, for example, where SHA3-384 or AES-192 are not supported.

 Implementors MAY salefy substitute different symmetric algorithms of equivalent strength.
 For example SHA-3 MAY be replaced by the equivalent strength SHA-2, or the HKDF-based algorithms MAY be replaced by an equivalent strength KDF based on a different construction, such as KDF3.